Jacob von der Lippe: Priest

-His first job after the university was as a curate in Haus, just outside of the city of Bergen in Western Norway.
-In 1821, he was given the job of parish priest in Skånevik in the far southern part of Hordaland county.
-He held this job until 1825 when he was transferred to the parish of Avaldsnes on the island of Karmøy, just outside of Haugesund.
-In 1829, he was elected to be the Dean of the Karmsund prosti (deanery) in northern Rogaland county.
+His first job after the university was as a curate at Haus Church, just outside of the city of Bergen in Western Norway.
+In 1821, he was given the job of parish priest at Skånevik Church in the far southern part of Søndre Bergenhus county.
+He held this job until 1825 when he was transferred to the parish of Avaldsnes Church on the island of Karmøy, just outside of Haugesund.
+In 1829, he was elected to be the Dean of the Karmsund prosti (deanery) in northern Stavanger amt (county).
 In 1831, von der Lippe was elected to be the stiftsprost in Kristiansand, one of the highest ranking priests in the Diocese of Christianssand.
 During this time, he served as the acting Bishop twice.
 In 1841, the King appointed him to be the Bishop of the diocese.
 He held that post until his retirement in 1875.
 He was succeeded by Jørgen Moe as bishop.

 During his time as Bishop, he was characterized as fairly conservative in his beliefs, and he was also thought of as fairly authoritarian.
 An old story about von der Lippe says that a farmer had met with the bishop, and afterwards exclaimed "Det er den største diktator jeg har hørt!" which means "That is the biggest dictator I have ever met!".